-Just like the seed, the private key is secret information, so you must protect it very carefully.
-Anyone who has knows an address's private key has effectively full control over that address.
+Like the seed, the private key is secret information, so you must protect it very carefully.
+Anyone who knows an address's private key has effectively full control over that address.

 The public key is the value used to verify the authenticity of a digital signature.
 The public key is derived from the private key as part of key derivation.
 In a wallet_propose method response, the

 public_key_hex both represent the same public key value.

 Transactions in the XRP Ledger must include the public keys so that the network can verify the transactions' signatures.
 The public key cannot be used to create valid signatures, so it is safe to share publicly.

 The Account ID is the core identifier for an account or a key pair.
 It is derived from the public key.
 In the XRP Ledger protocol, the Account ID is 20 bytes of binary data.
 Most XRP Ledger APIs represent the Account ID as an address, in one of two formats:

 - A "classic address" writes an Account ID in base58 with a checksum.
 In a wallet_propose method response, this is the